Exercise has many benefits, not only for your physical health but also your mental health. Exercise can boost mood, concentration and alertness.

 The school has encouraged students to be responsible for their own physical activity journey.
 Lunchtime sporting competitions are completely run by the students and everyone can be involved either by playing, umpiring, scoring, time-keeping or coaching.
 The staff and students are proud of this initiative as it has encouraged students to get active, but has also created leadership opportunities as students have total responsibility for the games.

 The school has fostered strong community partnerships to extend their students physical activity opportunities.
 For example, the school has worked with local sporting clubs to gain access to their facilities to offer additional sports such as cross country and an athletic carnival.
-They have also worked with local sporting groups to support students to play sport such as soccer and football outside school hours.
+It has also worked with local sporting groups to support students to play sport such as soccer and football outside school hours.